apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/adls_v2.rst

 Default Connection IDs
 ----------------------

-All hooks and operators related to Microsoft Azure Data Lake Storage use ``adls_v2_default`` by default.
+All hooks and operators related to Microsoft Azure Blob Storage use ``azure_data_lake_default`` by default.

 Configuring the Connection
 --------------------------

 Login (optional)
-    Specify the login used for azure storage.
+    Specify the login used for azure blob storage.
+For use with Shared Key Credential and SAS Token authentication.

 Password (optional)
-    Specify the password used for azure storage.
+    Specify the password used for azure blob storage.
 For use with Active Directory (token credential) and shared key authentication.

 Host (optional)